punishell/Flow-Proxy/README.md

 ![Flow-Proxy](Flow-Proxy.png)

-Flow-Proxy is a simple app to send transactions on Flow Blockchain.
+Flow-Proxy is a simple app to send transactions on Flow Testnet.

 ## Available Scripts